 - I cannot make her sleep.
-I can only give her the best circumstances, good timing and judgement on my part, and not provide props that would make it difficult for her if I wasn’t there.
+I can only give her the best circumstances, good timing and judgment on my part, and not provide props that would make it difficult for her if I wasn’t there.

-- How do I make good judgements, have good timing, and make wise decisions?
+- How do I make good judgments, have good timing, and make wise decisions?
 Lots of practice, and more importantly, lots of errors.
 Don’t be afraid to make mistakes.
 If you pay attention, the mistake often times helps you discover something you needed to know about your baby.

 - I can’t make her sleep, but I can help her learn to rest.
 Even laying/sitting in a crib is more relaxing than even sitting on the couch talking to me.